Red Book

 If you have received SSDI benefits for at least 24 months and are working, we do not use your work activity as a reason to conduct a medical review.

-We will not perform a review to see if your condition has medically improved while you are actively pursuing your employment goal with using a Ticket to Work provider.
+We will not perform a review to see if your condition has medically improved while you are actively pursuing your employment goal using a Ticket to Work provider.

 When Will Your Benefits Stop?

 If you receive SSDI benefits and we find that you no longer meet the requirements for disability due either to work at the SGA level or medical improvement, we say that your disability “ceased”.
 If we find that your disability ceased due to work at the SGA level, our decision is effective in the month shown by the evidence.
 If we find that your disability ceased due to medical improvement, our decision is effective in the month shown by the evidence, or the month we give you written notice, if later.
-In either case, we pay SSDI benefits for the cessation month and the following two months.
-We call these three months the “grace period”.
+In either case, we pay SSDI benefits for the cessation month and the following 2 months.
+We call these 3 months the “grace period”.

 If you are working and have substantial earnings, you may have the option to request that we voluntarily suspend your cash benefits to avoid being overpaid while we review your earnings.
 Please contact us by calling 1-800-772-1213 or visiting your local office to learn more about requesting voluntary suspension of your benefits.
 Also, for more information see the Ticket to Work blog post at https://choosework.ssa.gov/blog/2019-05-02-voluntarily-suspending-your-ssdi-benefits-while-working online.